Building a nest egg is crucial for a secure financial future.

 Like regular ISAs, the lifetime ISA is available as a cash ISA or a stocks and shares ISA however, very few providers offer the cash versions – there are currently just five and all but one are building societies.
 The £4,000 annual limit counts as part of your overall £20,000 annual ISA allowance.

 Parents and grandparents can also invest in a Junior ISA, designed for under 18s.
 The rules allow you to shelter £9,000 in the current tax year in either cash or stocks and shares.
+This allowance will remain the same in the 2021/22 tax year.

 Money held in a Junior ISA can’t be accessed until the child reaches the age of 18, at which point they can add to or withdraw from it as they would with any other ISA.
 They can start managing the account on their own from the age of 16, so this may not be the right option for you if you want to retain control of their cash.